 SOSC 7313 (3).
 ATHENS AND DEMOCRACY: THE GREAT EXPERIMENT.
 Covers one of the great stories of Western civilization, from its beginnings with the reforms of Draco, to its height under Pericles, to its fall and restoration at the end of the Peloponnesian War.
 This riveting story is explored through primary readings and other texts, slide presentations, and ongoing discussions about the form and nature of ancient democracy and its modern counterparts.
-This course may be applied to the following curricular field concentrations: global studies; humanities understanding former civilizations in the western, eastern, and Mediterranean areas/regions of Europe as well as other areas.
-This course may be applied to the following curricular field concentrations: humanities: environmental sustainability.
+This course may be applied to the following curricular field concentrations: global studies; humanities.